opengs/file2llm/README.md

 File2LLM can handle nested file formats (such as archives) by recursively reading them and creating structured file information suitable for LLM input.

+It's optimized with custom CGo code and Assembler.

 ## Example

 Get the main `file2llm` library